vbshightime/ESPMeshClient2/README.md

 ## Introduction
 We have created a Mesh network or a star network.
 Our architecture consists of two cients and one server.
 Clients or nodes continuously braodcast the temperature and humidity values to the different nodes in the network.
 Values relayed by clients are fetched by server.
 The server parse these values and post it to cloud.
-We are making use of [painlessMesh]() library.
+We are making use of [painlessMesh](https://gitlab.com/BlackEdder/painlessMesh) library.
 This library provide us easy and user friendly ways to create a mesh network.
 There are different ways by which we can creat a energy efficient and reliable mesh nework.
-This library uses different other libraries like [TaskScheduler](), [Arduino Json](), [AsyncWebServer]() and [AsyncESP]() to serve this operation.
+This library uses different other libraries like [TaskScheduler](https://github.com/arkhipenko/TaskScheduler), [Arduino Json](https://github.com/bblanchon/ArduinoJson) and [AsyncESPTCP](https://github.com/me-no-dev/ESPAsyncTCP) to serve this operation.

 ## Hardware Specification